MaximilianoBarbieri/MaximilianoBarbieri/README.md

 **✒️ About Me:**

 👋 Hi!
-I'm Maximiliano, an Argentine Game Development student.
+I'm Maximiliano, an Argentine Game Development.
 I'm a developer in progress, interested in new technologies, adaptable to needs, and enjoy working in a team.
 Currently, I develop games in Unity and Unreal, always looking to learn and grow in the industry.

 🪄 I am currently collaborating with my teammates on our thesis project.